 This study complies with ethical regulations for research on human subjects and all participants gave informed consent, as approved by the Institutional Review Board at New York University Abu Dhabi (protocol HRPP-2020-42) and the Ethics Committee of Psychology at Groningen University (protocol PSY-1920-S-0390).

-There were 62142 respondents, worldwide, who completed the PsyCorona survey between March 19 and May 25, 2020.
+Over 60,000 respondents from all over the world completed the PsyCorona survey between March 19 and May 25, 2020.
 Approximately half participated as volunteers and half were recruited via paid panels.

 Data sharing procedure